 Do the right thing.
 If you are looking at redeploying staff, whether enforced or voluntary, you need to act fairly and transparently.
 There is no such thing as over-communicating – talk to staff, individually, and as a whole, and ask them for their views – jointly developing an approach to redeployment and being honest with staff is likely to reap rewards.
 Throughout the process, keep communication open – update staff frequently, even when there’s not much to say, and listen to suggestions and questions.

 Assess transferable skills.
 Although it may not seem so at first glance, most of your employees are likely to have transferable skills that would lend themselves to a variety of other roles.
 Rather than looking at the technical skills and knowledge needed for a role, think about the generic skills like communication, planning and organisation, decision making, problem solving, conflict resolution and more.
 These are likely to be useful in other roles – think about what employees CAN do rather than what they CAN’T – they can often pick up the specialist technical skills and knowledge.

-What have they learnt in lockdown?
-Some of your employees will have learnt new skills during lockdown..
+What have they learnt during the pandemic?
+Some of your employees will have learnt new skills during the pandemic, perhaps even without realising it.
 Many will have been home schooling, therefore planning training sessions.
 They may have been juggling a range of different responsibilities and multitasking.
 They may have had to make some important financial decisions involving extensive budgeting and financial planning.
 What have they learnt that could be of use to your organisation?

 Don’t overload.
 When reallocating work, whether to accommodate trial redeployment periods, more permanent moves, or simply to cope with circumstances, be mindful of people’s limits and their mental state.
 People may be hesitant to speak out if they are overloaded because they are fearful for their jobs, so the onus is on employers to behave ethically and fairly.
 Talk to employees about volumes of work, their own capacity and their concerns.